danielgafni/dagster-ray/docs/tutorial/kuberay.md

 # Dagster + KubeRay

-This tutorial shows how to use dagster-ray with KubeRay to automatically manage Ray clusters on Kubernetes.
-KubeRay integration allows you to create and manage Ray clusters directly from your Dagster pipelines without manual cluster management.
+This tutorial explains how to use `dagster-ray` with KubeRay to automatically create and manage Ray clusters for Dagster steps.

 ## Prerequisites